AdobeDocs/campaign-classic.pt-BR/help/campaign/using/discussion-forums.md

    Para obter mais informações sobre painéis pessoais, consulte [esta seção](../../platform/using/access-management.md#operators).

-* Para ver quem se inscreveu em um fórum, clique no link **[!UICONTROL List of subscribers to this discussion forum]** acima da lista de mensagens.
+* To see who is subscribed to a forum, click the **[!UICONTROL List of subscribers to this discussion forum]** link above the list of messages.

    ![](assets/mrm_forum_subscribers.png)